 Scattering ashes at sea.
 The federal Clean Water Act requires that cremated remains be scattered at least three nautical miles from land.
 The EPA does not permit scattering at beaches or in wading pools by the sea.
 Finally, you must notify the EPA within 30 days of scattering ashes at sea.

-For more information, including the EPA contact person for Washington state, see Burial of Human Remains at Sea on the EPA website.
+For more information, including the EPA contact person for Washington state, see the EPA's page on Burial at Sea.

 Scattering ashes on state-controlled waterways.
 The Washington State Department of Licensing states that ashes may be scattered over "public navigable waters under state control, including Puget Sound . . . rivers, streams, and lakes."